 Institutions can use their preferred version of the email survey invitation that will be sent to students (CBIE will provide examples).
 The email content should appear exactly as your institution wishes it to, including any logos and electronic signatures.
-These features may help students to understand that the survey is genuine; however, some students’ email programs may not display embedded graphics, rich text formatting, or html formatting properly.
-Institutions are responsible for ensuring that the emails are formatted in such a manner that they will pass the spam filters of your institution.
+These features may help students to understand that the survey is genuine; however, some students’ email programs may not display embedded graphics, rich text formatting, or HTML formatting properly.
+Institutions are responsible for ensuring that the emails are formatted so that they will pass the spam filters of your institution.

 To encourage students to participate in the survey, CBIE is offering five prizes of $ 1,000.
 Winners will be randomly selected from the pool of international students who complete the survey.
 To be eligible, students must complete the survey, agree to participate in the draw and give permission to CBIE to contact them if they are one of the winners.
 CBIE will communicate directly with the winners via email to award the prizes.
 Winners will be contacted via email after January 26th and no later than February 23rd, 2024.
 If students agree to share the news with their institution, we will do so via our contact at your institution.